Wolfgang Strobel

 Wolfgang Strobel (17 October 1896 – 19 April 1945) was a German football forward who played for 1.
 FC Nürnberg.

 Strobel joined Nürnberg in 1917, and went on to win four German football championships with the club.
-He was also capped four times by the German national team between 1922 and 1924.
+He was also capped four times by the Germany national team between 1922 and 1924.

 During the Second World War, Strobel worked as an auxiliary policeman.
 He was fatally shot by American soldiers in April 1945.